Developing medical technology innovation skills and translational capability in the Leeds City Region

 Our training and development programme brings together the best innovation development opportunities from across the Leeds City Region partners into one accessible programme.

-The Translate: Me training programme provides innovation development opportunities for postgraduates, research staff and business development managers at partner universities, delivered through two options:
+The Translate: Me training programme provides innovation development opportunities for postgraduates, research staff and business development managers at partner universities.

-- A flexible, pick and mix programme of introductory, stand-alone workshops, designed to equip researchers and business development teams with the skills to translate research ideas into medical technology products and clinical solutions.
-Courses are listed below.
+Delivered through a flexible, pick and mix programme of introductory, stand-alone workshops, designed to equip researchers and business development teams with the skills to translate research ideas into medical technology products and clinical solutions.

 The Translate: Me Training Programme is open to PhD students, researchers, academics and business development staff in any one of the Translate partner universities (Bradford, Huddersfield, Leeds, Leeds Beckett, and York).